davidmathei/ceusdosul-site/content/tours/solar.en.md

 Note: It is dangerous to look directly at the sun and you should never do this with binoculars or telescopes unsless they are specifically designed for that purpose.

-Price: 2,- pp
+Price: &euro; 2 pp\
 Location: Cities along the coast.